Applications for the 2019-2020 session are now closed.

-Groups will be facilitated and coordinated by Becky McFalls-Schwartz, a full-time member of YWCA Utah’s Development team.
+Groups will be facilitated and coordinated by Becky McFalls-Schwartz, YWCA Utah’s Director of Development.
 As a Korean American adoptee and freelance writer, she has also published essays on identity, family, and culture.
 She received a B.F.A. in Creative Writing and a B.A. in Linguistics from Brooklyn College.
 She is currently pursuing a Master of Public Administration at the University of Utah.

 Sarah May is a biracial Indigenous Latina, artist, curator, and storyteller based out of Salt Lake City, Utah.
 She graduated from the University of Utah with a B.F.A. in Photography & Digital Imaging and an M.A. in Community Leadership with an Emphasis in Art & Culture from Westminster College.
 Sarah creates work exploring the intricacy of narrative through imagery and text in reflecting on the collective human experience using cyanotype, film photography, and her own writing.
 Her current work and process reflects her journey in identity being cyclical and evolving, the links personal ancestry manifests throughout generations, and the idea of destiny and healing as intertwined.